Prairie Trail

-The Prairie Trail is a 26 mi shared use path for walking and cycling, located adjacent in McHenry County, Illinois.
+The Prairie Trail is a 26 mi shared use path for walking and cycling, located in McHenry County, Illinois.
 The path is part of the Grand Illinois Trail and connects McHenry County to other trails in the Chicago metropolitan area.
-It is considered to be a good example of convert old methods of transportation to a new one.
+It is considered to be a good example of converting old methods of transportation to a new one.
+The trail is maintained by the McHenry County Conservation District and is open from sunrise to sunset year round.